 Welcome to West Quantoxhead Parish Council.
 Based in the Quantock Hills AONB, West Somerset.

-Next Meeting Date – Please note the change of date – the next meeting will be held on Wednesday 30th June 2021 at 7.30pm in the Village Hall
+Next Parish Council Meeting Date – The next meeting will be held on Wednesday 3rd November 2021 at 7.30pm in the Village Hall

 West Quantoxhead or St Audries

 Well, that’s strange for starters!
 Yes we do have two names!
 Domesday tells us that in 1086 the village was called Cantocheve Minor.
 It’s had a dozen names since and today is still known as either or both St. Audries or West Quantoxhead.

 Secondly, to enlarge the deer park, the village was moved up until about a century ago, half a mile out of a valley to its present site on the foothills of the Quantocks!
 Originally it was in the area north of the Church.
 The present village commenced in the 1870s but only developed to its present size after the 1920s.
 Anything older is few and far between!

 It’s a bit like the name on the tin, we’re west of the Quantock’s head whilst our larger neighbour is east of the Quantock’s head.
 The parish is a mile wide, 2.5 miles long southwards from the Bristol Channel coast and measures just over 1500 acres.
 It rises from sea level via 100foot cliffs to just over 1,000 feet.
 It includes the hamlet of Weacombe, along with original farmsteads at Bidwell, Pitt, Staple, Rydon, Home Farm and Landshire.